 That said, in practice, the medical industry is one of the toughest areas for launching a startup.
 Factors like strict legal rules, high security standards, and the complexity of healthcare relationships make market entry difficult for most businesses eager to offer new products.
 To succeed, you need to understand how to start a healthcare startup in its current landscape.

 That's what our article is about.
-At Demigods, we have helped many startups with custom software development, third-party integrations, and consulting services.
+At Demigos, we have helped many startups with custom software development, third-party integrations, and consulting services.
 We can show you the realities of the industry and the challenges you can face as you’re starting.
 This includes legal regulations, industry gatekeepers, and some tips on how to launch a medical startup.

 Things to know before launching a startup in the medical sector